|Church||United Family International Church (UFIC) Ministries|

 - Manhood Enlargement

-In 2014 at his Judgment Night 2 all night, he performed a miracle for a Namibian man who wanted his manhood to be enlarged.
-The man stated that he had come to Chitungwiza because he was failing to marry because of his small manhood.
+In 2014 at his Judgment Night 2 all night prayer, he apparently performed a miracle for a Namibian man who wanted his manhood to be enlarged.
+The man stated that he had come to Chitungwiza because he was failing to marry due to his small manhood.

 - Anointing Oil

 In 2014, Makandiwa launched what he termed 'miracle-working anointing oil' which was meant to pave the way for the economic advancement of his followers.
 He had earlier predicted an economic boom for the country that would changed the lives of the Zimbabweans for the better.

 In 2012, Makandiwa’s was implicated in a corruption scandal for illegally purchasing two stands in Chitungwiza working in cohorts with Jemina Gumbo who was the director of a certain housing scheme.
 It was reported that the Council had approved the construction of a stadium and hotel on those two stands that were allocated to Makandiwa.